simon-schaefer/duckietown-intnav/README.md

 Run this:

-    $ make -C lib-unicorn tests-clean tests
+    $ make -C lib-intnav tests-clean tests

-The output is generated in the folder in `lib-unicorn/out-comptests/`.
+The output is generated in the folder in `lib-intnav/out-comptests/`.